Virtual Learning Program Information for Parents

 Can we return to the traditional school setting during the semester?

 Your child must remain enrolled in the virtual learning setting until the end of the semester.
 Contact your child's principal if there is an extreme hardship during this time.

 Who do I contact for issues?

-If there is a technical issue with Pearson Connexus, parents will be provided with information to contact support during orientation.
+If there is a technical issue with Pearson Connexus, parents will need to contact Pearson support at 844-597-3224 or email@example.com.
 For other questions or needs, parents will be provided with information in the days ahead about communicating with support teachers and administrators.

 Can my student continue in the virtual learning program in the second semester?